mal-coder/Postgres-Multi-DB-deployment/readme.md

 ```

-To use Postgres DB Updater simply start it with:
+To use Postgres Multi DB deployment simply start it with:
 ```
 python app/main.py
 ```